elisilk/entertainment-web-app/README.md

 Specific areas that the solution should be improved (known issues):

 - [ ] There is a lot of repeated code in the different views.
 Consolidate into one view that is sent props for different routes.
 - [ ] Update how the searching happens, especially as it relates to matching (or prepping) strings.
 Should more characters be escaped?
+Currently, the string is trimmed of whitespace and single quotes are escaped, but maybe more characters are possible (e.g., double quotes).
   - [JavaScript Regular Expressions](https://www.30secondsofcode.org/js/regexp/p/1/)
   - [`RegExp.escape()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/escape)
 - [ ] On Safari iOS, it seems like I have to touch the bookmark icon twice to get it to register and turn on.
 Why?
 How to fix?
-- [ ] On Safari iOS, it seems like the Play button icon and text are not aligned properly.
+- [x] On Safari iOS, it seems like the Play button icon and text are not aligned properly.
+Fixed the issue as it was with the sizing of the play icon.
 - [ ] Add fluid font sizing and spacing so the transitions between viewport sizes are more seamless.

 Specific enhancements I'd like to make (feature requests):

+- [ ] Do the bonus challenges
+  - [ ] Retrieve data from [OMDb API](https://www.omdbapi.com/) rather than a local, static JSON file
+  - [ ] Make a full-stack application
-- [ ] ...
+  - [ ] Implement an auth flow
+- [ ] If not a full-stack application, then at least save the current bookmarks in local storage

 More general ideas I want to consider: